Azure/ResourceModules/docs/wiki/Fetching latest updates.md

 ## Update procedure

 A different scenario can apply depending on your use of the library:
 - [**Scenario 1:** module library only](./Fetching%20latest%20changes%20-%20Scenario%201%20Module%20library%20only).
-In this case we refer to the update of your copy of module templates that can be stored locally, as Template Specs or on a private Bicep Registry, as explained in [Template Orchestration](./Solution%20creation#template-orchestration).
+In this case we refer to the update of your copy of module templates that can be stored locally, as Template Specs, on a private Bicep Registry or as ADO artifact.
 - [**Scenario 2:** module library and CI environment](./Fetching%20latest%20changes%20-%20Scenario%202%20Module%20library%20and%20CI%20environment).
-In this case we refer to the update of your internalized library's repository and the related CI environment, this usually happens when adopting the [Pipeline Orchestration](./Solution%20creation#pipeline-orchestration) approach.
+In this case we refer to the update of your internalized library's repository and the related CI environment.